Datamine/Twitter-Banner-Rotator/README.md

     See [instructions](https://devcenter.heroku.com/articles/git#creating-a-heroku-remote) for adding a heroku remote to your git repository.
 4. Back on the Heroku app dashboard, on app addons, add the `scheduler`.
     Set it to schedule `python run.py` once a day.
-(Or hourly/every 10 minutes depending on the level of pizzazz that you want.)
+(Or hourly/every 10 minutes depending on the level of skittish pizzazz that you want.)
 3. Go on Twitter.
 [Make a new app](https://apps.twitter.com/) or use one that you've created previously.
 Obtain:
     - `consumer_key`
     - `consumer_secret`